jsefiani/pokemon-web-app/README.md

 ## Picking a Pokémon

 Using the API, you will be fetching a complete list of all avaible pokemon.
 This list will be presented to the user.
-To display this autocomplete we will be using a react component called [Downshift](https://github.com/paypal/downshift).

 The user should also have the ability to filter this list through a text input.
 When entering a value in the input field, only pokemon names starting with the provided input should still be visible.